Weapons

 The film opens with a child's voice-over narrating the inexplicable disappearance of 17 out of 18 students from a classroom at 2:17 AM.
 Only Alex (Cary Christopher) remained.
 He and teacher Justine (Garner) are interviewed, attempting to understand the event.
 Parents, led by Archer (Brolin), express their grief at a town hall.
 The story is then told in chapters, each from a different character's perspective.

-What I’ll say is that Justine is blamed by Archer along with the other parents.
+What I'll say is that Justine is blamed by Archer along with the other parents.
 There is a police officer that she used to see, Paul (Alden Ehrenreich), who has issues of his own.
 He meets up with Julia for a drink.
 His life is in a spiral that he has little control of that he pulls her into.
 Archer is struggling at work, due to the obsession of finding his son.
-There is also a homeless drug addict, James (Austin Abrams), who gets pulled into this ever-growing web.
+There is also a homeless drug addict, James (Austin Abrams), who also gets pulled into this ever-growing web.

 Now I wanted to go brief with this recap since I came into this one almost completely blind.
 The only part of the trailer I saw was the beginning, which showed the town hall.
-I thought that did enough to catch my interest without spoiling it.
+They did enough to catch my interest without spoiling it.
 There is a creepy image that I saw of a character with bulging eyes that made me uncomfortable.
 I love how this comes into play with the story.
-I’ll just say to end my opening thoughts, come into this one blind.
+I'll just say to end my opening thoughts, come into this one blind.
 Temper your expectations and just go along with the events.

 Another element of the story that works for me is now being a parent.
 There is something terrifying about having the children just disappear.
 The parents want a reason.
 Archer and others blame Justine.
 There is logic there.
 The problem is that there isn't any evidence.
 Another logical route is Alex, the only student who isn't missing.
 The problem is that he is interviewed and the police don't get anything.
 The fact that all his classmates disappear on the same night with no other elements connecting is terrifying.
 That is something to give credit to here.

 All that is left then is filmmaking aspects.
 The film excels in cinematography and framing, from the opening sequence to the action scenes.
 Practical effects were well-utilized, with any CGI being unnoticeable except for a forgivable dream sequence.
 Subtle, grounded supernatural elements were a welcome addition.
 The soundtrack and design effectively built atmosphere and tension.
 Editing skillfully wove together character storylines which truly makes this work.
+Now I did want to address that this runs just over two hours.
+It is paced well to not get bogged down.

 In conclusion, this delivers a compelling horror experience thanks to Cregger's intricate writing and masterful direction.
 The film's non-linear narrative, subtle details and terrifying premise of vanishing children create a gripping mystery.
 Strong performances from Garner, Brolin and the supporting cast, combined with excellent cinematography, practical effects, and atmospheric design, elevate the film.
 It's a highly recommended watch, ideally experienced with minimal prior knowledge to fully appreciate its unfolding horrors.

-My Rating: 9 out of 10
+My Rating: 8.5 out of 10